AncientLich/wmlxgettext-unoff/docs/source/index.rst

    * celticminstrel (on #wesnoth freenode channel): for explaining me how to use the original perl wmlxgettext tool and for helping me to improve the script.
-   * loonycyborg: for reporting me a bug (now solved)
+   * loonycyborg: for testing the script and reporting bugs.

 .. note::